Thundarr the Barbarian: Plot

 Thundarr the Barbarian is set in a future (c.
 3994) post-apocalyptic wasteland of Earth divided into kingdoms and territories, the majority of which are ruled by wizards, and whose ruins typically feature recognizable geographical features from the United States, such as New York City, Los Angeles, Las Vegas, Seattle, the Badlands, Mount Rushmore, Denver, Atlanta, Boston, San Antonio and its Alamo, San Francisco, Washington, D.C., Cape Canaveral, and the Grand Canyon.
 Other episodes with recognizable settings are set outside the United States, and include Mexico and London.
 Another notable feature of this future Earth is that the Moon was broken in two pieces.
-The shattered moon and the ruins of the former human civilization were caused by the passage of a comet between the Earth and the Moon in 1994, which, from scenes shown in the opening sequence, caused radical changes in the Earth's climate and geography.
+The shattered moon and the ruins of the former human civilization were caused by the passage of a runaway planet between the Earth and the Moon in 1994, which, from scenes shown in the opening sequence, caused radical changes in the Earth's climate and geography.
 However, by the time period in which the series is set, the Earth and Moon seem to have settled into a new physical balance.
 Earth is reborn with a world of "savagery, super-science, and sorcery" far more chaotic than "Old Earth" (the show's name for the pre-apocalyptic world).

-The hero Thundarr (voiced by Robert Ridgely), a muscular warrior, and companions Princess Ariel, a formidable young sorceress, and Ookla the Mok, a mighty lion-like biped, travel the world on horseback, fighting injustice.
+The hero Thundarr, a muscular barbarian, and companions Princess Ariel, a formidable young sorceress, and Ookla the Mok, a mighty humanoid ape-like creature, travel the world on horseback, fighting injustice.
 Their main adversaries are evil wizards who combine magical spells with reanimating technologies from the pre-catastrophe world.
 Some of these malevolent wizards enlist the service of certain mutant species to do their bidding.

 Other enemies include The Brotherhood of Night (a group of werewolves who could transform others into werewolves by their touch), the cosmic Stalker from The Stars (a predatory, malevolent cosmic vampire), and various other mutants.
 Intelligent humanoid-animal races include the rat-like Groundlings, the crocodile-like Carocs, and talking hawk-like and pig-like mutants.
 New animals that existed include fire-shooting whales, a giant green snake with a grizzly bear's head, and mutated dragonflies and rabbits.

 Thundarr's weapon is the Sunsword that projects a blade-like beam of energy when activated, and can be deactivated so that it is only a hilt.
 The Sunsword's energy blade can deflect other energy attacks as well as magical ones, can cut through nearly anything, and can disrupt magical spells and effects.
 The Sunsword is magically linked to Thundarr and as such, only he can use it; however, this link can be disrupted.